oscharvard/osc-root/app/_faq/publisher/OAP-and-publication-agreement.md

 ---
-q: Our standard publication agreement is inconsistent with the Harvard policies.
-Does this mean that we can no longer publish papers by Harvard authors?
+q: Our standard publication agreement is inconsistent Harvard's open-access license.
+Does this mean we can no longer publish papers by Harvard authors?
 order: 4
 anchor: OAP-and-publication-agreement
 type: copyright and licensing

 publisher-faq: include
 ---
+No. When an article is subject to the Harvard license, the author may still transfer _non-exclusive_ publication and other rights to a publisher.
+The Office for Scholarly Communication invites publishers to accommodate university open-access policies in their author agreements just as they have done for open-access policies at funding agencies.

-No. Harvard's prior non-exclusive license takes precedence but allows the author to transfer non-exclusive publication and other rights.
-Harvard authors may use an addendum specifically designed to make publication agreements consistent with the applicable policy.
+Alternatively, Harvard authors may [use an addendum](https://osc.hul.harvard.edu/dash/addendum/) to make publication agreements consistent with Harvard policies.

-A sample copy of the addendum is available, which includes the basic addendum and some optional paragraphs that authors may add but that are not required for consistency with the policy.
-However, regardless of whether an addendum is used, unless the author directs that a waiver be granted of Harvard's rights for a particular work completed after the policy went into effect, Harvard's license stands.''
+Finally, authors may [obtain waivers](https://osc.hul.harvard.edu/authors/faq/#how-to-waive) from the Harvard license.